 “I started locally,” says Hoang, who worked for local non-profit organizations supporting inner city families, and addressing political and human rights issues.
 “I worked and volunteered in various organizations simultaneously and couldn't get enough!” she says.
 “At one point, I had my regular position as a children's program coordinator, as well as jobs as specials events coordinator—film festivals, public demonstrations, poverty marches, and youth events—volunteer coordinator, and education liaison.”
 Hoang’s work on education and minority rights opened doors later for work with international children’s programs and in advocacy.

-|Vi Hoang worked in Central Malawi on a project aimed at improving food security through community participation and women’s empowerment in rural farming.
+Vi Hoang worked in Central Malawi on a project aimed at improving food security through community participation and women’s empowerment in rural farming.

-Start Looking for Work
+Start Looking for Work for an NGO

 While NGOs often advertise positions on general job boards, the most effective way to search job listings is by checking out the websites that target international development jobs.
 These sites are highly recommended:

 Note, many of the websites listed above also advertise jobs with the United Nations.
 For more information, see my article on finding a job with the UN